masc3d/btrfs-sxbackup/README.md

 * ssh (when pushing/pulling, not required for local operation)

 ## Setup ##
-* when using ssh, public/private key authentication should be setup
+* when using ssh, public/private key authentication should be set up

 ## Examples ##
 ```